cultuurnet/apidocs/projects/uitdatabank/docs/errors.md

 *   **Title**: `Image must be linked to resource`
 *   **Status**: `400`

 When handling a image on an event / place / organizer, the image id must be one of the images that are already linked to the event / place / organizer.
-Add the image first, so you can then set it as the main image.
+Add the image first, so you can perform an action on it.